tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 I'm taking many other references under the hood, but the above are enough for this validation.

-Now, I can validate the records applied by the Cookie Consent `v0.1.0` against the documentation of the mentioned sources.
+Now, I can validate the records applied by the MathSwe Cookie Consent `v0.1.0` against the documentation of the mentioned sources.

 ### Validating the Data Stored in Consent Records